Grinnell Historical Museum: Formation and facilities

-The effort to form a Grinnell museum was started in 1950 by four Grinnell women's groups - two chapters of the Daughters of the American Revolution (DAR), the Historical and Literary Club, and the Tuesday Club.
-The began by collecting donations and funds and soon had items housed in the upper floor of a local business in downtown Grinnell.
+The effort to form a Grinnell museum was started in 1950 by four Grinnell women's groups – two chapters of the Daughters of the American Revolution (DAR), the Historical and Literary Club, and the Tuesday Club.
+They began by collecting donations and funds and soon had items housed in the upper floor of a local business in downtown Grinnell.
 Sadly, in 1954, the building and most of the contents were destroyed by fire.
 Efforts continued until donations and funds allowed the purchase of a historic late-Victorian 10-room residence at 1125 Broad Street.
 The house has served as a community since that time.
 The Victorian house has been beautifully maintained with displays throughout.

 In 2010, the museum began to do place displays of smaller items in their collection in display cases in the lobby of Drake Community Library in Grinnell.
 This space allows exhibitions of items like cameras, tools, sewing machines, and buttons in an area that receives high traffic.
 Museum staff have also been instrumental in the display of historical materials for the Iowa Transportation Museum located at Grinnell City Hall in the renovated Spaulding Manufacturing buildings.